 First, develop a digital marketing model of the project and evaluate its economic efficiency.
 Do not consider telemedicine as a source of high revenue.
 It's silly to think that consultations, even online, can earn millions.

-Subtract the costs — what happens?
+Subtract the overhead costs.
+What happens?
 You understand yourself.
-Clinics earn money on manipulations of various invasiveness, and you can't conduct them remotely yet.
+Clinics earn money on procedures of various invasiveness, and you can't conduct them remotely yet.

 Although they do not make all the money from it, they do provide services, save the patient's time, make the initial appointment more efficient, cover remote regions, and increase primary contact conversion.